open-source-labs/Reactime/CONTRIBUTING.md

 #### Make changes in the UI

 Click **Make a contribution** at the bottom of any docs page to make small changes such as a typo, sentence fix, or a broken link.
 This takes you to the `.md` file where you can make your changes and [create a pull request](#pull-request) for a review.

-#### Make changes in a codespace

-For more information about using a codespace for working on GitHub documentation, see "[Working in a codespace](https://github.com/github/docs/blob/main/contributing/codespace.md)."

 #### Make changes locally